etheoo98/csgo-config/README.md

-# n0vywOw's CS:GO Config
+# etheoo's CS:GO Config
-Welcome to n0vywOw's CS:GO Config.
+Welcome to etheoo's CS:GO Config.
 This is my personal config Counter-Strike: Global Offensive, that I've decided to upload here for convienience.
-You can use this as a basis for your own config, as it's recommended that you tweak the settings according to your own setup and preference.
+You can use this as a basis for your own config, as I recommended that you tweak the settings according to your own setup and preference.
 The .cfg file can be edited through any text editor.

 Learn more about binds and convars on [Liquipedia](https://liquipedia.net/counterstrike/Bindings) and on [Valve's Developer Wiki](https://developer.valvesoftware.com/wiki/List_of_CS:GO_Cvars).